mui/mui-x/docs/data/data-grid/api-object/api-object.md

 You can find the list of all the API methods on the [GridApi page](/x/api/data-grid/grid-api/).

 :::warning
-All methods prefixed by `unstable_` are private and should not be used.
-They may be removed, renamed, or reworked at any time.
+All methods prefixed by `unstable_` are related to experimental features and may be removed, renamed, or reworked at any time.
-If you need to use a private method, please [open a GitHub issue](https://github.com/mui/mui-x/issues/new/choose) describing your use case.
-Our team will help you to achieve the same goal with public methods, or else discuss making this specific method public.
 :::

 ## How to use the API object